 If you have been wondering where your heat has been going in winters past, look no further than your windows.
 They may let in a bountiful supply of natural light, but they are a drag on your home’s heating system.

 The primary way to cut down on a window’s heat loss in the winter is to increase the surface R-value.
 R-value is a measure used to determine a product’s ability to resist the flow of heat.
 The higher the measured R-value, the greater the insulating power.

 To reach your goal of saving on winter heating costs and preventing warm air from leaking through your windows, you must assess the properties of each product you consider, paying particular attention to the R-values.

 Window Treatment Options to Save on Heating Costs

 While homeowners interested in making an investment in their property’s energy efficiency have varying window treatment options, honeycomb shades are a popular and effective choice.
 Honeycomb shades utilize a system that uses air pockets to cut down on heat transfer from your living space through your windows.
 Depending on the product selected, honeycomb shades offer R-values ranging from two to seven.

 Drapes, blackout shades and vertical blinds all offer varying R-values as well, depending on the material and the manufacturer.
-If you are interested in learning more about how to better your home’s energy efficiency and prevent winter heat loss, talk to a specialist at Utah Blinds Gallery for information on the R-values of available window treatment products.
+If you are interested in learning more about how to better your home’s energy efficiency and prevent winter heat loss, talk to a specialist at Utah Blinds Gallery Wallpaper Warehouse for information on the R-values of available window treatment products.